mikeuf/TicTacToe/README.md

 An executable can be downloaded here: https://github.com/mikeuf/tic-tac-toe-cocoa/raw/master/TicTacToe.zip

-**Note:** Since this is an unsigned program, you will need to allow the execution of the program from Settings.
+**Note:** Since this program is from an "unidentified developer," Mac OS will probably require you to go into Settings to give permission to allow the execution of the program.

 See this Apple article for more details: https://support.apple.com/kb/PH25088